mtibbett67/bash/README.md

 Make the setup.sh executable with chmod +x

-Run setup.sh to copy the bash_aliases to the current users home folder.
+Run setup.sh to copy the bashrc and bash_aliases to the current users home folder.